 Current cost for renting the entire kiln is $1500.
 We ask for a 400$ security deposit when signing up for a date.

-Please contact Nathan Willever at email@example.com to schedule a firing date.
+Pease contact email@example.com to schedule a firing date.

 Nathan Willever was raised in Portsmouth, New Hampshire.
 He holds a Bachelor of Fine Arts in Ceramics from Maine College of Art, in Portland, Maine.
 Nathan was a student of multiple artists during workshops at Haystack Mountain School of Crafts in Deer Isle, Maine.
 He has taught numerous classes and workshops on functional pottery at institutions such as The Clay Studio in Philadelphia, PA, and Ox-Bow School of Art in Saugatuck, MI.
 Nathan is currently a studio potter and educator living in Philadelphia, Pennsylvania.